b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 replace(sco(s), Regex("Options.*") => "")
 ```

-Since this chapter is all about association then we are interested to know if
+Since this chapter is about association then we are interested to know if
 animal body and brain weights [kg] are correlated.
 Let's take a sneak peak at
 the data points.